Chamois Coloured goat

 The Chamois Coloured Goat, Chèvre chamoisée, Gämsfarbige Gebirgsziege, Camosciata delle Alpi, is an indigenous Swiss breed of domestic goat.
 It is distributed throughout Switzerland and in parts of northern Italy and Austria, and has been exported to other countries including France.
 There are two strains, a horned type from the Grisons or Graubünden in the eastern part of the country, and a hornless type from the former bezirk of Oberhasli and the area of Brienz and Lake Brienz in the Bernese Oberland in central Switzerland.
-In some countries the hornless variety may be considered a separate breed, the Oberhasli.
+In some countries it is considered a separate breed called the Oberhasli goat.
 The Swiss herd-book was established in 1930.